Turbinicarpus subterraneus (Backeb.) A. D. Zimm.

 Turbinicarpus prefer to be in a well ventilated position in full sun to maintain a good body color and spinal development.
-The golden rule when it comes to watering is "never water when the compost is still damp".
+The golden rule when it comes to watering is "never water when the soil is still damp".
 This is the one error that will certainly kill any plant.
 Watering should commence in the spring depending upon the weather conditions at the time.
 The plants should initially be given a light spray to gently encourage them into growth.

 Turbinicarpus subterraneus is endemic to Mexico.
 Its natural habitat is hot deserts.